Thinkful-Ed/starter-restaurant-reservation/README.md

    - Display a "Cancel" button next to each reservation
    - The Cancel button must have a `data-reservation-id-cancel={reservation.reservation_id}` attribute, so it can be found by the tests.
    - Clicking the "Cancel" button will display the following confirmation: "Do you want to cancel this reservation?
 This cannot be undone."
-     - If the user selects "Ok", the reservation is removed from the page and deleted from the database, the confirmation disappears, and the results on the page are refreshed.
+     - Clicking "Ok" on the confirmation dialog, sets the reservation status to  `cancelled`, and the results on the page are refreshed.
-       - this will set the status of the reservation to `cancelled` with a PUT to `/reservations/:reservation_id/status` with a body of `{data: { status: "cancelled" } }`.
+       - set the status of the reservation to `cancelled` using a PUT to `/reservations/:reservation_id/status` with a body of `{data: { status: "cancelled" } }`.
-     - If the user selects "Cancel" no changes are made.
+     - Clicking "Cancel" on the confirmation dialog makes no changes.
 1. The `/reservations/:reservation_id/edit` page will display the reservation form with the existing reservation data filled in
-   - If the user selects "Submit", the reservation is updated, then the user is taken back to the previous page.
 	- Only reservations with a status of "booked" can be edited.
-   - If the user selects "Cancel" no changes are made.
+	- Clicking the "Submit" button will save the reservation, then displays the previous page.
+	- Clicking "Cancel" makes no changes, then display the previous page.

 > **Hint** The same validation used for create applies to editing a reservation.
 The form and the API for updating a reservation must not allow the user to violate any of the rules specified when creating a reservation.